javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 ![](metric-client-left-top.png)

-...But to be precise -- they are not borders, but relative coordinates of the inner side from the outer side.
+...But to be precise -- these propeerties are not border width/height, but rather relative coordinates of the inner side from the outer side.

 What's the difference?